Gassandrid/ewan.my/content/Thoughts/Consuming and Choosing Content Effectively.md

 It should also be noted that the "captures" kanban should be reserved for completely random ideas that are not tied to content at all, whereas this base will still be about written notes but ones that incorporate one or more sources of information and where the focus is obtaining an understanding of the subject matter.

 In all honesty, **Captures** *should* have the potential to become Consumption tasks, as I might start with an idea to investigate something like [[Importance Sampling]], then later find some sources supporting the learning of this concept.
 Then the tasknote can be moved to Consumption.

+Also, as a way to leverage my new ideas about [[Note updates as links to daily notes]], it would be neat for consumption tasks to accumulate backlinks to daily notes as minature "daily log" for research and thoughts, until that content eventually sprouts into a note of its own.